 It is the policy of the School Board that all students and employees be treated with respect.
 The School Board affirmatively strives to provide a workplace and educational environment free from discrimination and harassment (including sexual harassment), as required by law.
 Through this policy, the School Board establishes its intent to provide equal access, opportunity, and treatment to students in the provision of educational programs and activities and to applicants and employees in all aspects of employment.
-Slurs, innuendos, hostile treatment, violence, or verbal or physical conduct against a student or employee reflecting on his/her race, ethnic or national origin, gender or any other of the categories described below, will NOT be
+Discrimination and harassment based on the protected categories listed below will NOT be tolerated by the School Board educational opportunities because of a person's age.